 GDPR Art.
 28 isn't the template

+Scale changes the picture significantly.
 If a platform processes call recordings across many enterprise clients at high volume, it may be designated as a Significant Data Fiduciary (SDF) under DPDP §10.
 The Central Government determines SDF status based on volume, sensitivity, and national security risk.
-SDF designation triggers:

-DPDP Rules 2025 were notified November 2025.
-The phased structure:
+DPDP Rules 2025 were notified in November 2025.
+The enforcement transition is structured but the key date is close.

 What to audit now